taimax13/github_exercises/00_command_basics.md

 Unlike a Microsoft Word Document or a Google Doc, `git` repositories don't save your work every few seconds after you make changes.
 Instead, you have to manually save each new version.
 You will do this using the command line.
 Specifically, you will learn the commands for how to check the status of the folders and files in your root folder (e.g., whether changes have been made since the last save), add one or more folders or files to the staging area for potential saving, and committing your staging area for final saving.

-You also will **use the command line to interact with GitHub**, an online community of `git` repositories and robust suite of version control tool.
+You also will **use the command line to interact with GitHub**, an online community of `git` repositories and robust suite of version control tools.
 It's great for sharing code with teammates and also for making sure your code is backed up somewhere in case something bad happens to your computer.
 You'll learn commands for interacting with GitHub.
 For instance, you will use commands to push your saved `git` history to GitHub, clone and pull folders and files from GitHub to your computer, and to connect your local `git` repository to its own dedicated GitHub repository.

 To help get you started, watch the following video.
 This video may overwhelm you.
 But don't worry.
 You don't need to understand it all.
 The purpose of you watching this now is to gain exposure to the types of things you will do with the command line to interact with `git` and GitHub.
 Then, when you read the next lecture materials and attend the next few lectures, you will already have some exposure to these topics and can build upon them.
 Plus, one of the best ways to become familiar with the command line, `git`, and GitHub is to watch someone.